-The elevated result for Grinder #3 was related to cleaning of ductwork in the grinding room.
+The elevated result for Grinder #4 was related to cleaning of ductwork in the grinding room.
 The cleaning of the ductwork was performed under a radiation safety instruction where all employees involved in the work wore respirators.
-When cleaning up after the work an operator used an incorrect vacuum with no filter which caused dust to become airborne.
 No intakes or exposures were observed.